 This is a side effect of the brain’s detoxing itself from cocaine’s interference with neurotransmitter activity.
 Ask your treatment supervisors for advice if you’re becoming afraid to fall asleep.
 And keep a journal of your “detox dreams”; it may prove helpful during the therapy period of recovery.

 Cocaine users tend to lose appetite and weight, so it’s not surprising that appetite should increase when a person stops using.
 This is one addiction withdrawal symptom that isn’t necessarily a bad thing.
 Besides its effect on appetite, cocaine actually impedes the body’s ability to absorb fat—some people are foolish enough to use it as a diet aid—and many long-term users become dangerously underweight.
-If this is you, consult with your treatment supervisor or a nutritionist about selecting the best foods for healthy weight gain: many people with cocaine addiction also develop the habit of overindulging on fatty foods.
+If this is you, consult with your treatment supervisor or a nutritionist about selecting the best foods for healthy weight gain: many people with cocaine addiction also develop the habit of overindulging in fatty foods.

 10. A person in cocaine withdrawal may be tempted to self-medicate with alcohol or other sedatives, or with anti-anxiety medication.

 It should go without saying that this is not a good idea, especially in light of the fact that people who have abused both cocaine and alcohol are at high risk for heart trouble during withdrawal.
-(Note: Professional, medically supervised drug detox programs are always the safe option for anything from getting the best alcohol detox to seeking out methadone detox centers after that drug was used for medical detox from opiates—and when more than one drug is involved, especially effective opposites like cocaine and alcohol, simultaneously cutting off both on one’s own judgment is tantamount to attempting suicide.)
+(Note: Professional, medically supervised drug detox programs are always the safe option for anything from getting the best alcohol detox to seeking out heroin detox centers after that drug was used for medical detox from opiates—and when more than one drug is involved, especially effective opposites like cocaine and alcohol, simultaneously cutting off both on one’s own judgment is tantamount to attempting suicide.)
 If you’re really being tortured by thoughts of “I’ve got to have something,” tell your treatment supervisors; they’ll know what to do and whether a carefully measured medical prescription could help you.

 Don’t let fear of unpleasant withdrawal effects lead you to put off seeking treatment at a cocaine detox clinic.
 Long-term cocaine dependence can cause chronic health issues from nausea to nosebleeds, damage your heart, or lead to stroke and seizures.
 It can also wreck every aspect of your life from career to relationships—and there’s always the risk of a fatal overdose.
 Although it might not seem like it when cocaine withdrawal symptoms are at their worst, the unpleasant effects of continuing in addiction are always worse in the end.